libp2p/specs/pubsub/README.md

 ```

 The `name` field is a string used to identify or mark the topic, It can be
-descriptive or random or anything the creator chooses.
+descriptive or random or anything that the creator chooses.

 The `auth` field specifies how authentication will work for this topic.
 Only
 authenticated peers may publish to a given topic.
 See 'AuthOpts' below for